The Zillman Medal (formerly the Distinguished Research Award)

 - Evidence of a substantial contribution to scholarship through long term achievement in research carried out mainly in Australia,

 - Innovative and transformative achievements in research over a nominee’s entire career which have made a substantial contribution to the understanding of sciences relevant to the Society, and in the scholarly published literature,

 - Evidence of service to the promotion of the AMOS mission.
 This could include a period of service on AMOS Council as a Member or Office Bearer, and/or service on and promotion of AMOS through Centre Committees and Centre activities, and / or contribution to AMOS activities including organisation of the National Conferences, and /or editorial support for the Society’s journal, preparation of AMOS position papers etc for public or political dissemination or outreach etc.

-Sub-Committee for this Award
+Sub-committee for this Medal: